ChangChunHe/pyvaspflow/README.md

 We also supply some scripts to generate the input files needed in `VASP` Calculation, such as `INCAR`, `KPOINTS`, `POTCAR`, you can also use these  scripts to generate them.

-So in general, Your can just begin your job from a `POSCAR` and a `job.sh`.
+So in general, you can just begin your job from a `POSCAR` and a `job.sh`.